 August 2, 2020

-This is written primarily for wedding photographers and videographers but there is information here that would be handy to any small business owner.
+This is written primarily for wedding photographers and videographers, but the information here would be handy for any small business owner.

 Your Price and Info Guide should always be up to date.

 By Leelou have Price and Information Guides beautifully designed, complete with copy and ready to customise.
-These guides are a great base and come with comprehensive support, including a video tutorial and a pdf on how to edit the document.
+These guides are a great base and come with comprehensive support, including a video tutorial and a pdf on editing the document.